wadaly/bootstrap/README.md

 3. Navigate to the desired project folder.
 4. Review the .env file and update any necessary parameters.
 5. Issue the command "docker-compose up".

+This is sample code and is provided as is with no warranty, either expressed or implied.
+The user assumes all risks.